elovin/lineageos-clean-browsing/README.md

 1. Install ADB tools on your linux/mac (I have not tested it on windows)
-2. Modify the config files for DNSCrypt (otherwise it will just use the controld public resolver) 2.1 To generate your own DNSCrypt stamp for your prefered DNS provider you can use the stamp generator from [DNSCrypt](https://dnscrypt.info/stamps/)
+2. Modify the config files for DNSCrypt (otherwise it will just use the controld public resolver)

+    2.1 To generate your own DNSCrypt stamp for your prefered DNS resolver you can use the stamp generator from [DNSCrypt](https://dnscrypt.info/stamps/)
-4. Enable developer settings
+3. Enable developer settings
-5. Enable USB debugging and USB root debugging (On your lineageos phone)
+4. Enable USB debugging and USB root debugging (On your lineageos phone)
-6. Connect your phone (approve adb access)
+5. Connect your phone (and then approve adb access on your phone)
-7. Run the setup script 'bash ./setup.sh'
+6. Run the setup script 'bash ./setup.sh'

 ## Dependencies
 1. [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy)